MassiveDynamo/FleetCarrierAutopilot/README.md

 ## Pre-requisites
 - You need a PC with minimun Windows 8.1 and ED installed
 - A Fleet Carrier
-- Optionally your ship or an alt on the FC (Fleet Carrier) as fuel transfer mechanism
+- Optionally your ship or an alt (alternate account) on the FC (Fleet Carrier) as fuel transfer mechanism

 ## How to contribute
 TBD

 ## Caveat Emptor
 Use at your own risk.